tridoan1998/java_stuffs_practices/bank.management.system/README.md

 ### Note:
 1. if we want to add action to the buttons and stuffs.
 We will have to implements ActionListener at the beginning of the class, add a method named `public void actionPerformed(ActionEvent e)`, after implemented buttons, type `button.addActionListener(this);`
+TCP: transmission control protocol, which is the standard way of data being tranfer from client to server and from server to client.
+The requirement is that both sides need to establish the connection before data can be transfer, this is called data oriented.
+In Java, we would need to create a Socket object in order to establish the connection.
+Two parameters needed which is servername and port number, servername can be 127.0.0.1 (IP Address) and port number can be open ports numbers